 Aspen Systems recommends cloud bursting for high performance, non-critical applications that handle non-sensitive information.
-An application can be deployed locally and then burst to the cloud to meet peak demands, or the application can be moved to the public cloud to free up local resources for business-critical applications.
-Cloud bursting works best for applications that don’t depend on a complex application delivery infrastructure or integration with other applications, components and systems internal to the data center.
+An application can be deployed locally and then burst to a cloud like Rescale, to meet peak demands, or the application can be moved to the public cloud to free up local resources for business-critical applications.
+Cloud bursting works best for HPC applications that don’t depend on a complex application delivery infrastructure or integration with other applications, components and systems internal to the data center.

 When considering cloud bursting, an organization must consider security and regulatory compliance requirements.
 For example, cloud bursting is often cited as a viable option for retailers that experience peaks in demand during the holiday shopping season.
 However, cloud computing service providers do not necessarily offer a PCI DSS-compliant environment and retailers could be putting sensitive data at risk by bursting it to the public cloud.

 - The nature of the services running in the private cloud or data center

 - Security, compliance and privacy issues when moving data between environments or other constraints or requirements involved when migrating data and or services to a public cloud

 - Set-up policies effective for your data and services to achieve the best results in speed, agility and economy of scale; for example policies that identify public or non-sensitive data that is perfect for bursting into a public cloud and perhaps policies inhibiting other critical services or data from leaving the confines of the private cloud environment or data center in peak work load periods

 - Public clouds need to be able to satisfy the overcapacity needed by private clouds and should be able to effectively load balance its workload so as not to cause deterioration in other existing services

 - Latency challenges would be to ensure latency between environments so as to not have a negative effect on the application or user experience